 - NOTE: You can also try restarting your PC from recovery media, if you previously created it.

 It's not always obvious what may have caused a blue screen.
 On older PCs, it may be that hardware is malfunctioning.
 If this is the case, try resolving the error using these steps.

-- 2Remove new hardware.Sometimes new hardware can cause blue screen errors.
-If you recently added new hardware to your PC, shut down your PC, unplug the new hardware, and then restart your PC.Advertisement
+- 2Sometimes new hardware can cause blue screen errors.
+If you recently added new hardware to your PC, shut down your PC, unplug the new hardware, and then restart your PC.Remove new hardware.Advertisement